52 former franchisees accuse McDonald’s of racial discrimination in lawsuit

 James Ferraro, the Florida-based lawyer representing the plaintiffs, said the “notion that McDonald’s is a friend of the Black entrepreneur is complete fiction,” according to a news release.
 “McDonald’s has been hemorrhaging Black franchisees for decades due to blatant and implicit racial discrimination.
 The company will now be held accountable.”

 The plaintiffs are seeking compensatory damages from $4 million to $5 million per store for the more than 200 locations operated by the former franchisees.
-The complaint, which seeks jury trial, was filed in the U.S. District Court for the Northern District of Illinois Eastern Division, where McDonald’s is based.
-The plaintiffs operated franchises in Georgia, Alabama, Mississippi, Florida, Texas, Oklahoma, North Carolina, Tennessee, Virginia, Missouri, Michigan, Illinois, Ohio, Iowa, Indiana, Nevada, New York, New Jersey, Pennsylvania, according to the complaint.
+The complaint, which seeks a jury trial, was filed in the U.S. District Court for the Northern District of Illinois Eastern Division, where McDonald’s is based.
+The plaintiffs operated franchises in Georgia, Alabama, Mississippi, Florida, Texas, Oklahoma, North Carolina, Tennessee, Virginia, Missouri, Michigan, Illinois, Ohio, Iowa, Indiana, Nevada, New York, New Jersey and Pennsylvania, according to the complaint.

 “The world will soon see how these 52 people of color risked everything on the Golden Arches only to be kept down, marginalized and driven to ruin,” Ferraro said.
 “Black lives matter on the streets, in our communities and they matter in Corporate America.”

-McDonald’s said in its statement that it places Black franchisees in all types of communities and denied allegations it forces franchisees into underperforming markets or that franchisees don’t have a say in what locations they purchase.
-The company also contends it treats Black franchisees no differently from other franchisees or offers less financial support.
+McDonald’s said in its statement that it places Black franchisees in all types of communities and denied allegations it forces franchisees into underperforming markets or that franchisees do not have a say in what locations they purchase.
+The company also contends it treats Black franchisees no differently from other franchisees and does not offer less financial support.

 In a video sent to McDonald’s employees and suppliers, chief executive Chris Kempczinski said the company focuses on recruiting franchisees and suppliers from diverse backgrounds.

 “Based upon our review, we disagree with the claims in this lawsuit and we intend to strongly defend against it,” Kempczinski said.
 “But I think it’s important in moments like this to remind ourselves what we do stand for.
 And as CEO, that’s a tone I intend to continuously set from the top.
-McDonald’s stands for diversity, equity, and inclusion.
+McDonald’s stands for diversity, equity and inclusion.
 I’m proud of the work we’ve done as a company to foster entrepreneurship, economic growth and mobility.”